cellml/libcellml-archived/docs/source/devProcess.rst

 See https://guides.github.com/introduction/flow/ for a comprehensive description of the workflow used for libCellML.
 Some additional adaptations are briefly summarised below.
 Note: All of the GitHub steps can be done using just a browser and GitHub, which makes it easier for even very small changes to be contributed.

+The main libCellML repository is at https://github.com/cellml/libcellml .

 #.
 Discuss proposed changes

    * Discuss the proposed changes online (at least in part) so that others can contribute.
    * Use any combination of the following "channels":

      * GitHub issue
-     * GitHub pull request from a branch in a fork of the github.com/cellml/libcellml repo.
+     * GitHub pull request from a branch in a fork of the main libCellML repo.
      * Mailing list (cellml-tools-developers@cellml.org).
      * Face-to-face discussions, Skype/Hangouts, phone calls.
 These are exceedingly valuable, and encouraged, but please summarise online.